mamasyoungestson/fisayo.site/portfolio/works/project-2.md

 **-** Adoption felt like a very long process

 **-** There is a lack of exposure to information and support regarding adoptions.
-Individuals remain ignorant and fearful of adoptions
+Individuals expressed lack of knowledge, confusion, nervousness, and fear of the adoption process

-**-** mKpk
+**-** Individuals who were invested in the adoption process illustrated feelings of overwhelm and anxiety